 This is a beautiful cast bronze portrait of a young girl by Italian/American artist Salvatore Cartaino Scarpitta.
-The bust is 14 inches tall and stand on a base of green marble, signed by the artist on the lower corner, dated 1912, with a Benjamin Zoppo, New York foundry mark.
+The bust is 14 inches tall and stands on a 6 inch base. signed by the artist on the lower corner, dated 1912, with a Benjamin Zoppo, New York foundry mark.
 Scarpetti was born in Italy and graduated from the Royal Italian Academy before emigrating to America.

 This 1991 hand painted, paper mache box measures 3 inches wide, 5 1/2 inches tall and is 1 1/2 inches deep.
 It is initialed and dated l.l.
 A decorative motif surrounds the bottom edge of the box as well as the edge of the hinged cover piece.
 The inside of this lacquered box is painted a brilliant red.

 This bronze sculpture by Harold Cheney Cash measures 8 3/4 inches tall and is secured on a 3 1/2 inch wooden base.
 It is signed on the l.r.
 A metal plaque located on the front holds the artist's name and birth date.
 A label on the back has artist provanance.
 Cash was one of the founding members of the Sculptors Guild in NY.

 This highly detailed painting of the clipper ship "Cutty Sark" is by noted American marine artist Frank Vining Smith (1879-1967).
 An oil on canvas created around 1930, it measures 30 x 40 inches and is signed by the artist in the lower right corner.
 This ship was one of the last tea clippers to be built and one of the fastest, holding the record time from Australia to Britain for a period of ten years.
 The name refers to the witch "Nannie Dee" in Robert Burns 1791 poem "Tam o'Shanter" and she is represented as the ships figurehead in a white "cutty sark" or short nightgown.